Key points

 There are 2 types of dietary iron:

-Haem iron comes from animal-based foods and is easier for the body to absorb.
+Haem iron comes from animal-based food and is easy for the body to absorb.

-While haem iron is easier to absorb, eating a diet high in haem iron from red meat sources can increase your risk of heart disease and bowel cancer.
-For that reason, it is recommend limiting red meat intake to a maximum of 455 grams a week.
+While haem iron is easy to absorb, eating a diet high in haem iron can increase your risk of heart disease and bowel cancer.

 Non-haem iron comes from plant-based food and isn’t as easy for the body to absorb.